 Tracking key components of your Oracle Cloud Infrastructure will give you deep insights into the health and availability of your resources, so you can optimize the performance of Oracle Cloud applications, and respond to anomalies in real time.
 Applications Manager's Oracle Cloud monitoring solution provides fine-grain visibility into every component of your Oracle Cloud environment, enabling you to optimize the performance of business-critical Oracle Cloud services.

 Oracle Cloud Infrastructure offers support for various products, such as Compute, Storage, Networks, Security, Database Management, Analytics and Big Data, and more.
 Applications Manager's Oracle Cloud Infrastructure monitoring tool will give you granular insight into its compute capabilities.

-With Applications Manager's Oracle Cloud Monitoring service, you can:
+With Applications Manager's OCI monitoring service, you can:

-Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts known as instances.
+Oracle Cloud Infrastructure compute lets you provision and manage compute hosts known as instances.
 Tracking Oracle Cloud monitoring metrics such as the health, capacity, and performance of your Oracle instances will help you ensure that they're always up and running.
 It also lets you create virtual machine and bare-metal instances that will run your business-critical instances with high availability.
 The shapes of bare-metal and virtual machine instances depends on multiple parameters, such as memory, CPU cores, network bandwidth, etc.

 See how Applications Manager can meet your Oracle Cloud monitoring requirements.
 Schedule a personalised demo now!Request Demo

 Oracle Cloud Infrastructure uses "shapes" as templates to determine the number of CPUs and amount of memory allocated to newly created instances.
 Achieve optimal trade-off between resource allocation and performance by selecting a shape that meets the requirements of your workload.
 Adjust the number of compute instances in an instance pool by tracking key performance metrics like CPU and memory utilization.
 Oracle Cloud Infrastructure (OCI) monitoring also helps keep track of critical metrics like disk read, disk write, and more.

 New boot volumes are created for instances when you launch a virtual machine or bare-metal instance based on custom images.
 With Oracle Cloud management capability, measure the volume and throughput operations of your compute instances, track volume statuses to understand and manage potential data inconsistencies, effortlessly specify boot volume size, and receive alerts when thresholds are violated.